viniciusdamata/simple-instagram-api/README.md

 #### Roadmap
 - [x] convert all the api to TS
 - [x] create dev server nodemon like command
+- [x] remove tslint and change to eslint because tslint is deprecated
+- [ ] add websocket again
 - [ ] implement [OvernightJS](https://github.com/seanpmaxwell/overnight) to use ts decorators
-- [ ] remove tslint and change to eslint because tslint is deprecated
-- [ ] add websocket again
+- [ ] implement tests
 - [ ] configure module alias
-- [ ] implement tests